Welcome Address From The Chair

 Quick recap from the Chair

-Lloyds Of London Reinvented – What Will Change, Why & How Can You Take Advantage?
+The London insurance market reinvented – What Will Change, Why & How Can You Take Advantage?

 Programme Director, London Market TOM Programme